andresebr/kumodd/README.md

 List all files stored in a Google Drive account:

-`python kumodd.py -s gdrive -l all`
+`python3 kumodd.py -s gdrive -l all`

 List only images stored in the service:

-`python kumodd.py -s gdrive -l image`
+`python3 kumodd.py -s gdrive -l image`

 Download only PDF files and save the in the Desktop folder:

-`python kumodd.py -s gdrive -d all -l /home/user/Desktop/`
+`python3 kumodd.py -s gdrive -d all -l /home/user/Desktop/`

 Download files from Google Drive using files listed in a CSV file stored in /home/user/Desktop/

-`python kumodd.py -s gdrive -csv /home/user/Desktop/gdrive_list.csv`
+`python3 kumodd.py -s gdrive -csv /home/user/Desktop/gdrive_list.csv`